veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 This document employs certain conventions to convey particular meanings and requirements.
 The following section outlines the notation, terminology, and symbols used throughout to ensure clarity and consistency.
 These conventions provide insight into the ethos of how the E-RTMP specification has been crafted and should be interpreted.

-- **Enhanced RTMP**: refers to a series of improvements made to the legacy Real-Time Messaging Protocol [[RTMP](#rtmp)], originally developed by Adobe.
-It's important to note that "enhanced RTMP" is not a brand name but a term used to distinguish this advanced version from the legacy RTMP specification.
-Endorsed by Adobe and widely adopted across the industry, enhanced RTMP serves as the current standard for RTMP solutions.
-This updated protocol includes various enhancements to both legacy RTMP and the legacy [[FLV](#flv)] formats.
-Please be aware that the term "enhanced RTMP" (a.k.a., E-RTMP) signifies ongoing updates to RTMP and FLV, and does not pertain to any specific iteration or release.
+- **E-RTMP**: refers to a series of improvements made to the legacy Real-Time Messaging Protocol [[RTMP](#rtmp)], originally developed by Adobe.
+While "enhanced RTMP" may be used descriptively, the preferred and consistent name for the protocol is **E-RTMP**, which serves as a consistent identifier that distinguishes the updated protocol from the legacy RTMP specification.
+Endorsed by Adobe and widely adopted across the industry, E-RTMP serves as the current standard for RTMP-based solutions and includes enhancements to both RTMP and the legacy [[FLV](#flv)] formats.
+The name E-RTMP refers to an evolving protocol and does not correspond to any single release or version.
+To avoid confusion, alternate forms such as ERTMP, eRTMP, Enhanced-RTMP, or EnhancedRTMP should be avoided.
+The lowercase hyphenated form e-rtmp is acceptable in URLs, folder names, and other technical contexts where lowercase formatting is conventional.
 - **Pseudocode**: Pseudocode has been provided to convey logic on how to interpret the E-RTMP binary format.
 The code style imitates a cross between TypeScript and C. The pseudocode was written in TypeScript and validated using VSCode to ensure correct syntax and catch any minor typographical errors.
 Below are some further explanations:

   - Enumerations are used to define valid values